 Learn more about Ottawa Public Health recommendations on masks.

 We are here for you

 Centretown Community Health Centre wants to help you stay safe.
-As Ottawa Public Health has suggested, we are limiting in-person contact.
-We are open to offer some essential services and have cancelled group programs.
+While continuing to respect the social distancing and using face covering on our premises, we are open to offer our services in person and/or virtually.
 Detailed information is below.

 We know that people are anxious and we encourage you to get information from reliable sources.
 We recommend the Ottawa Public Health and Public Health Agency of Canada websites to get the best information in real time.